JakubBlaha/XtremeUpdater/README.md

 **Features**
   - Added *tweak* to clear *FTH*.
   - *XtremeUpdater* now remembers which dlls you updated the last time.
-  - Added *Export logs* option to options.
+  - Added *Export logs* option to the options.
+  - Added *Show license* button to the options.

 **Tweaks**
   - *System* tab is now calld *Tweaks*.